Derekwan1081546/Sequence-Visualization/README.md

 This is the Homework 3: Sequence Logo Visualization.
-The WORD file is the step by step to finish the homework3.
+The WORD file is the guide to finish the homework3 step by step.